A Conversation with Susan Gaire About the Tapestry Interest Group at Local Cloth

 I’ll keep you all posted!

-Katya Krenov-Hoke added the tree and then fallen tree.
-This was an event she and her husband endured as it fell on their house.
-When the house was built they had carefully preseved that beautiful tree and only some few years later it toppled over during the rains and then Hurricane winds.
+Katya Krenov-Hoke added the tree and then the fallen tree.
+This reflected an event she and her husband endured when the tree fell on their house.
+When the house was built, they had carefully preserved the beautiful tree, only to have it topple over a few years later during the heavy rains and hurricane winds.